PostgreSQL DROP DATABASE Statement

 DROP DATABASECode language: PostgreSQL SQL dialect and PL/pgSQL (pgsql)

-The output indicates that the statement successfully closes the active connection and deletes the database.
+The output indicates that the statement successfully closes the active connection and drops the database.

 Session 1 #

-If you attempt to run any query on session 1 connected to the finance database that has been deleted, you’ll encounter an error.
+If you attempt to run any query on session 1 connected to the finance database, you’ll encounter an error.
 For example:

 SELECT 1;Code language: PostgreSQL SQL dialect and PL/pgSQL (pgsql)